Why N95 masks may not be as protective as you think

 The height of the bars shows how well the masks fit—as mentioned previously, only six times did an N95 mask fit well enough to pass the OHSA’s 100-point benchmark.
 The color of the bars shows what was predicted in each self-assessment: green means the participant thought it did fit, red that it didn’t, and the darker the color the greater the confidence in their prediction.

 If predicting fit accurately, bars above the 100-point mark are green and those below are red.
-So, as you can see, the participants weren’t particularly accurate in assessing the fit of the various N95 masks.
+The participants weren’t particularly accurate in assessing the fit of the various N95 masks.
 They correctly identified masks that did fit, but regularly misidentified poorly fitting masks as being adequately able to protect them.
 There’s also no correlation between their confidence in their predictions and the predictions’ accuracy.

 These findings suggested that the self-administered method of checking fit used in this study isn’t reliable and that an alternative is needed.